 Housing costs in SeaTac are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Washington.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, SeaTac is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, SeaTac is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in SeaTac who work in office and administrative support (14.90%), sales jobs (11.09%), and food service (8.78%).
+SeaTac is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, SeaTac is a city of sales and office workers, service providers, and transportation and shipping workers.
+There are especially a lot of people living in SeaTac who work in office and administrative support (14.30%), sales jobs (10.96%), and maintenance occupations (7.81%).

 SeaTac is an extremely ethnically-diverse city.
 The people who call SeaTac home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of SeaTac residents report their race to be White, followed by Black or African-American.
 SeaTac also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 19.60% of the city’s residents.
-Important ancestries of people in SeaTac include Somalian, Irish, English, and Ethiopian.
+People of Hispanic or Latino origin account for 17.78% of the city’s residents.
+Important ancestries of people in SeaTac include Ethiopian, Somalian, Irish, and English.

 The most common language spoken in SeaTac is English.
 Other important languages spoken here include Spanish and African languages.